anosikeosifo/anosikeosifo.github.io/_posts/2017-03-19-exploring-es6-promises-1.markdown

 ---

 So I've been reading up on more ES6 features lately, and most recently Promises.
-Ben[TODO::Link here], someone I very much look up to advised that a good way to learn programming concepts is to either implement in a project, or blog about it - I challenged myself to doing both.
-Here are my thoughts on what i've learnt so far.
+[Ben Ilegbodu](www.benmvp.com), someone I very much look up to advised that a good way to learn programming concepts is to either implement in a project, or blog about it - I challenged myself to doing both.
+Here are my thoughts on what I've learnt so far.

 ## ES6 Promises.
 Promises are a Javascript pattern for the delivery of the result of an asynchronous computation.
-They provide a better way for working with callbacks. (and are a likely future replacement of same).
+They provide a better way for working with callbacks. (and are a likely future replacement).

 Below is a basic example of a Promise implementation:
     <!--more-->